donluca/PSClassic-Debian/README.md

 ## Limitations and issues

 - **YOUR GAME PARTITION WILL BE BACKED UP AND ERASED, YOU WON'T HAVE YOUR GAMES ON INTERNAL MEMORY ANYMORE BECAUSE THAT'S WHERE DEBIAN WILL LIVE IN YOUR PLAYSTATION CLASSIC.
 DESPITE THIS YOU'LL BE ABLE TO GO BACK TO STOCK AT ANY TIME (read on...)**
+- **It is currently untested on the Japanese version of the Playstation Classic (and those sold in Taiwan and Hong Kong).** There could be a small issue when restoring the games.
+You won't lose them, but you might find that one of the games won't be restored correctly.
+Testers needed.
+If you own a JAP PSC, please try to install Debian, restore to stock and report back.
 - **1GB of RAM:** this will allow you to run very few things at a time.
 There's no swap memory because putting swap on non-replaceable eMMC storage is a VERY BAD IDEA™.
 If you're in desperate need of more RAM, you can try using zRAM to better manage your memory at the cost of a bit of CPU power.
 After boot, you'll have roughly 750MB of RAM free (yeah, this installation of Debian is pretty lightweight)
 - **~10GB of free space:** you'll want to use external/network storage if you plan on loading lots of software and documents on the internal memory.